Earthquakes on May 13, 2026

 32.2 km---✓ ReviewedUSGS →

 This magnitude 2.0 event was detected 21 km SSE of Pāhala, Hawaii on May 13, 2026, with origin time 21:34 UTC.
 The hypocenter lay at 32.2 km, placing this in the shallow crustal category.
-Geolocation places the event at 19.039°N, -155.369°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 19.039°, -155.369°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-13